-Majority of the buildings have been turned into restaurants and stores which you can browse through.
+The majority of the buildings have been turned into restaurants and stores which you can browse through.
 Most of them showcase the art and crafts of Kanazawa.

 There is also the Yasue Gold Leaf Museum (金沢市立安江金箔工芸館) where you can see how gold leaves are made.
 99% of gold leaves in Japan are made in Kanazawa today, including the ones used on Kinkakuji (金閣寺) in Kyoto.
-At the museum, you can see how the artisans make the golf leaf.
+At the museum, you can see how the artisans make the gold leaf.
 Here is a video on YouTube showing their work.

 If you like to experience dinner with Geisha, you can check out more details at Kaikaro (懐華樓).